xrrocha/sdynamic/README.md

   </tr>
 </table>

-To keep formatting simpler (as well as to make the comparison somewhat more fair) I've placed each Yaml attribute on a separate line (which wasn't strictly necessary as Yaml is a superset of JSON).
+To keep formatting simpler, as well as to make the comparison somewhat more fair, I've placed each Yaml attribute on a separate line (which wasn't strictly necessary as Yaml is a superset of JSON).

-Yaml minimizes punctuation:
+Yaml minimizes punctuation while enhancing readability:

 - No need to enclose property values or (the horror!) property *names* in quotation marks
 - No need to separate list elements with commas (or enclosing them in brackets) when using multi-line mode